rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

 version 12.2.

 The existence of the dual file system has implications for patches that change the system configuration.
-The ADOP utility is required for applying software patches to the patch file system, but it is not required to perform configuration changes.
-Configuration changes can be made to either the run file system or the patch file system, and automatic synchronization subsequently takes place in both cases.
+The adop utility is required for applying software patches to the patch file system, but it is not required to perform configuration changes.
+You canmake configuration changes to either the run file system or the patch file system, and automatic synchronization subsequently takes place in both cases.